Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Leveraging Scattering Networks for Scalable Spherical CNNs

 \subsection{Scalable Generalized Spherical CNNs}

-The scattering networks presented in \sectn{\ref{sec:scattering}} can be leveraged to scale spherical CNNs to high-resolution, whilst maintaining rotational equivariance.
-Adopting the generalized spherical CNN framework of \citet{cobb:efficient_generalized_s2cnn}, where different spherical layers are considered alongside each other, we advocate the use of scattering networks as a additional type of layer in this generalized framework.
+Spherical scattering networks (\sectn{\ref{sec:scattering}}) can be leveraged to scale spherical CNNs to high resolution, whilst maintaining rotational equivariance.
+Adopting the generalized spherical CNN framework of \citet{cobb:efficient_generalized_s2cnn}, we advocate the use of scattering networks as an additional type of layer.

 Spherical scattering networks are computationally scalable, rotationally equivariant, exhibit isometric invariance up to some scale, provide efficient and stable representations, and are sensitive to all signal content, including both low and high frequencies.
 Consequently, scattering networks provide a highly effective representational space for machine learning problems.
 Each set of scattering coefficients, in the parlance of CNNs, simply provides an additional channel.